 Malolactic fermentation is often very desirable in dry reds and in such dry white wines as Chardonnay and Viognier.
 Because it does reduce fruitiness, it is almost never desirable for 'fruity' Germanic style wines such as Riesling or Gewurztraminer, nor in any sweet wine.

-If a wine is excessively high in acid, a malolactic fermentation may be a really good way to reduce that acid to a better level.
+If a wine is excessively high in acid, a malolactic fermentation may be an excellent way to reduce that acid to a more satisfactory level.
 Malolactic fermentation can produce a wine that has more complex vinous aromas and can improve biological stability in the wine.
-If a MLF is encouraged, do not add potassium sorbate or potassium metabisulfite until the malolactic fermentation is complete.
+If a malolactic fermentation is encouraged, do not add potassium sorbate or potassium metabisulfite until the malolactic fermentation is complete.

 How Do I Achieve Malolactic Fermentation in My Wine?

-Malolactic fermentation in wine can be achieved by using the correct malolactic culture.
-We carry quality Viniflora malolactic cultures produced by Chris Hansen's Lab, and will be happy to assist you in choosing which malo-lactic culture is right for the grape or fruit, and the style of wine you are trying to achieve, whether you are a home winemaker or commercial winery.
+Malolactic fermentation in wine can be achieved by using the correct malolactic yeast culture.
+We carry quality Viniflora yeast cultures produced by Chris Hansen's Lab, and will be happy to assist you in choosing which malolactic yeast culture is right for the grape or fruit, and the style of wine you are trying to achieve, whether you are a home winemaker or commercial winery.